 Immigration Status and Educational Institution Requirements

 U.S. law provides that anyone in the country, whether documented or unauthorized, has the same privilege to attend primary, secondary, and tertiary education.
-States must also provide children, regardless of their immigration status, with equal access to public education.
+States must also provide unaccompanied children, regardless of their immigration status, with equal access to public education.

-There is no federal law that prohibits colleges in the U.S. from admitting undocumented students.
+There is no federal immigration law that prohibits colleges in the U.S. from admitting undocumented students.
 And in Texas, residents lacking documentation are still allowed to pay in-state tuition at universities.

 The federal employment rules require all employers to verify that a potential employee is eligible to work in the U.S. Employment checks involve receiving proof of a person’s documentation as a legal foreign national or U.S. citizen and completing Form 1-9 within three days of hiring an employee.

-Former Texas Governor, Rick Perry, ordered that the E-Verify internet-based system overseen by the Department of Homeland Security and the USCIS (United States Citizenship and Immigration Services) be used to ensure all prospective new hires are eligible to work in the country.
+Former Texas Governor, Rick Perry, ordered that the E-Verify internet-based system overseen by the Department of Homeland Security and the United States Citizenship and Immigration Services (USCIS) be used to ensure all prospective new hires are eligible to work in the country.